LorenzoMazzocco/OpenMC-projects/basic/WGP_breeding_metric/README.md

 ## Results

-The results are saved in the [images](images/) folder.
+The results are stored in the [images](images/) folder.
 There are 3 main plot types produced:
 - delta as a function of E
 - mu as a function of E
 - mu numerator and denominator as a function of E